Chapter 21

 As it turned out, Tippi already knew Pakicetus.

-She’d learned about Pakicetus during Apex Predators of the Paleogene.
-The extinct mammal lived 50 million years ago, around the corner from Dr. Bux’s ancestral hometown of Islamabad.
-Pakicetus was the four-legged predecessor to dolphins and whales.
-According to Lina, It looked like Tippi, albeit a Tippi who was “amphibious and elongated.”
-With encomia like that, the pig could only admire the organism.
+She’d learned about Pakicetus playing apex predators: the extinct mammal lived 50 million years ago, around the corner from Ben’s ancestral hometown of Islamabad.
+Pakicetus was an amphibious ancestor of dolphins and whales.
+According to Lina, it looked vaguely like Tippi, albeit elongated.
+With encomia like that, she could only admire the creature.

-Tippi also understood the Pakicetus of yore looked nothing like this new one, who had its claws around her neck.
+Tippi also understood that Pakicetus looked nothing like this Pakicetus, whose claws were around her neck.

-Father’s exposed brain had colonized his daughter’s face.
-His cortical tissue was enormously wrinkled, a twisted network of gyri and sulci typical of Rattus norvegicus minos, whose gene mods had rendered the smooth brains of Rattus norvegicus an evolutionary relic.
+The new Pakicetus was Father’s exposed brain, colonizing The Archangel’s body.
+His cortical tissue was enormously wrinkled: a twisted network of gyri and sulci typical of Rattus norvegicus minos, whose mods had rendered the smooth brains of Rattus norvegicus an evolutionary relic.

-Labyrinthine as it was, the brain was subordinate to the throbbing tongue worming inside The Archangel’s orbital bones.
-The serpentine organ had shoved out the seraphim pale.
-The once-menacing eyes wobbled unseated, affording the hybrid an artificial expression of walleyed euphoria.
+Labyrinthine as it was, the brain seemed subordinate to the throbbing tongue worming inside The Archangel’s orbitals: her eyes wobbled unseated, affording Pakicetus a manufactured mien of walleyed euphoria.

-As long as my sisters live, so shall my Father, remembered the pig.
+As long as my sisters live, so shall my Father, remembered Tippi.

 Now you understand.

-Pakicetus echoed through her thoughts, unlike Lina-2, who’d rolled off when the amalgam pounced.
+Pakicetus echoed through her thoughts: unlike Lina-2, who’d rolled away when the monster pounced.

-Tippi summoned The Quartzhammers, but it was no use.
-She could neither breach the brain, nor see the rats across the river.
+Tippi tried to summon The Mark, but it was no use: she could neither deflect the brain, nor see the swarm.

 “You look like one,” snarled Tippi.